Bedrock-OSS/bedrock-wiki-legacy/readme.md

 ## Contributing without GitHub

 Want to submit an article, but can't be bothered to learn Git, or GitHub?
 You can send me markdown articles directly, and I will add them manually.

+## Testing
+You can locally test the website by [installing Jekyll](https://jekyllrb.com/docs/installation/#guides) and then running `bundle exec jekyll serve`.